kevinmun/n8n-ecs-ecr/README.md

 ### ALB Module
 Creates the Application Load Balancer, target group, and HTTP listener.

-### WAF Module
-Creates a Web Application Firewall with rule sets to protect against common web exploits and provide rate limiting.

 ### CloudFront Module
 Creates a CloudFront distribution with the ALB as its origin, providing global content delivery and HTTPS.

+### S3 Module
+Creates an S3 bucket for storing CloudFront access logs with lifecycle policies.

+### SNS Module
+Creates an SNS topic for alarm notifications with email subscriptions.

+### CloudWatch Module
+Creates CloudWatch alarms, log groups, and dashboards for monitoring CloudFront metrics.

 ### ECS Module
 Creates the ECS cluster, task definition, and service that runs the containerized application.